chochain/tensorForth/README.md

     build project

 #### tensorForth command line options
-If all goes well, some warnings aside, ~/tests/ten4 is your executable.
-The following command line options are avilable
+If all goes well, some warnings aside, *~/tests/ten4* is your executable.
+The following command line options are available
 <pre>
     \-h             - list all GPU id and their properties
     \-d device_id   - select GPU device id